-If you opt to stay in London, it’s a good idea to stay close to Euston Station, which has fast connections to Milton Keynes and Northampton – the closest large stations to the circuit.
+- If you opt to stay in London, it’s a good idea to stay close to Euston Station, which has fast connections to Milton Keynes and Northampton – the closest large stations to the circuit.
 Trains to Northampton are normally direct and take around one hour; return tickets from £15 if booked in advance.
 Trains to Milton Keynes Central can take as little as 30 minutes and cost about the same when booked in advance.
 Trains to Banbury are also worth considering; you will get a little closer to the circuit, but trains take longer (90 minutes from Euston).
 To check times, fares and book your tickets, visit National Rail.

 Driving to Silverstone

 Silverstone sits between the M1 and the M40 motorways, both of which head out of London and connect with Oxford and Birmingham (M40 – near junction 10) and Milton Keynes and Northampton (M1 – junction 15a).
-Access to the track is from the Dadford Road which runs north from Buckingham and south from the A43 and Silverstone village.
+Access to the track is from Dadford Road which runs north from Buckingham and south from the A43 and Silverstone village.
 The journey should take 90 minutes from London, 60 minutes from Birmingham, 45 minutes from Oxford and 30 minutes from Northampton.
 Traffic on Grand Prix weekend can add to these journey times significantly, however.

-- The organizers have improved trackside parking with new layouts and better drainage after heavy rains in 2011 caused havoc.
+- The organizers have steadily improved access routes and trackside parking with new layouts and better drainage after heavy rains in 2012 caused havoc.
 For fans sitting in the grandstands on the western side of the circuit such as Luffield or Abbey, the official trackside carpark is your best bet.
 If you are in one of the grandstands on the eastern side of the circuit, such as Copse or Becketts, then the closest parking is at Whittlebury Park.

-> Park and Ride: If you want to avoid the traffic jams coming into and out of the circuit (particularly on race day) and save yourself some money on the high cost of trackside parking, then Park & Ride is worth considering.
-The two locations are not determined yet for 2017, but will be next to the M1 and M40 (previous locations were Hedges Airfield and Sixfields Stadium respectively).
-Three-day park and ride tickets cost £25, less than half the price of trackside parking (and without the traffic!)
-Single-day tickets are £15.
-Regular free shuttle buses take fans to the circuit and back each day.
+- If you want to avoid the traffic jams coming into and out of the circuit (particularly on race day) and save yourself some money on the high cost of trackside parking, then Park & Ride is worth considering.